cysouw/diathesis/text/c04_reflexive.md

 The verb *sich schicken* 'to acquiesce' is an old-fashioned meaning of *schicken* 'to send'.
 Another usage of the same verb stem typically occurs with *es* and negative polarity, meaning 'to be not suitable*: *es schickt sich nicht*.

-### [ Np ] Obligatory accusative reflexive + *mit* preposition (real reciprocals)
+### [ Np ] Obligatory accusative reflexive + *mit* preposition (Reciproka tantum) {#sec:reflexive-real-reciprocals}

 A special group of verbs in this class are verbs with an reciprocal *mit* preposition, like *einigen* 'to reach an agreement' \Next[a].
 On first notice, the *mit* phrase might look like a comitative argument \NNext[a].
-Just like comitative phrases, reciprocal *mit* phrases are not governed prepositions, compare \Next[b] and \NNext[b], see also [@sec:prepositions-comitative-intrumental].
-However, different from comitative phrases, reciprocal *mit* phrases do not allow for the addition of *zusammen* \Next[c].
-The addition of *zusammen* is possible with comitative *mit* \NNext[c].
+Just like comitative phrases, reciprocal *mit* phrases are not governed prepositions, compare \Next[b,c] and \NNext[b,c], see also [@sec:prepositions-comitative-intrumental].
+However, different from comitative phrases, reciprocal *mit* phrases do not allow for the addition of *zusammen* \Next[c], nor can *with* be replaced by *ohne* \Next[d].
+The addition of *zusammen* and the replacement with *ohne* is possible with comitative *mit* \NNext[c,d].

 Verbs with reciprocal *mit* are sometimes called "real reciprocals" [or "reciproca tantum", @wiemer2007: 467-468] because they can be considered to be inherently reciprocal, although they still can have a singular subject (see [@sec:reflexive-accusative-reciprocal] for the reciprocal constructions with plural subjects).

 \ex.
  \a.
-Ich habe mich mit meinem Nachbarn geeinigt.
+Ich habe mich mit meinem Nachbar geeinigt.
- \c. \* Ich habe mich damit geeinigt, dass der Nachbar geht.
+ \b. \* Ich habe mich damit geeinigt, dass der Nachbar geht.
- \d. \* Ich habe mich zusammen mit dem Nachbar geeinigt.
+ \c. \* Ich habe mich zusammen mit meinem Nachbar geeinigt.
+ \d. \* Ich habe mich ohne meinen Nachbar geeignet.

 \ex.
  \a.
-Ich habe mich mit meinem Nachbarn betrunken.
+Ich habe mich mit meinem Nachbar betrunken.
  \b. \* Ich habe mich damit betrunken, dass der Nachbar geht.
  \c.
-Ich habe mich zusammen mit dem Nachbar betrunken.
+Ich habe mich zusammen mit meinem Nachbar betrunken.

-Various reciprocal *mit* verbs also exist without reflexive pronoun, but only in a completely different lexical meaning, e.g. *treffen*, which means 'to strike, to hit' without a reflexive pronoun \Next[a], but 'to meet' with a reflexive pronoun \Next[b].

-\ex.
- \a.
-Ich treffe das Tor.
- \b.
-Ich treffe mich mit dir.
+ \d.
+Ich habe mich ohne meinen Nachbar betrunken.

 **Attested Verbs**

-- *alliieren, anfreunden, anlegen, aussprechen, befreunden, beratschlagen, duellieren, einigen, solidarisieren, streiten, treffen, überwerfen, unterhalten, verabreden, verbrüdern, verbünden, verfeinden, verklemmen, verkrachen, verloben, verschwören, vertragen*
+- *alliieren, anfreunden, anlegen, aussprechen, beratschlagen, duellieren, einigen, solidarisieren, streiten, überwerfen, unterhalten (sprechen), verabreden, verbrüdern, verbünden, verfeinden, verklemmen, verkrachen, verloben, verschwören, vertragen*

 **Examples**